conveyal/javascript/README.md

 $ jshint index.js
 ```

-Copy the `jshint.json` file in this repo to `~/.jshintrc` or to the base folder of your Conveyal projects so that we will not need to recreate one for each project.
+Symlink the `jshint.json` file in this repo to `~/.jshintrc` or to the base folder of your Conveyal projects so that we will not need to recreate one for each project.

 Our current rules are: